Is RSA-2048 Quantum Safe?

 - 2029: Treat as a readiness/control date for completing funded migration plans before external CRQC timing becomes operational risk.

-- 2030: NSA CNSA 2.0 requires deprecation of RSA for key establishment in national security systems.
+- 2030: NSA CNSA 2.0 replacement pressure applies to equipment that does not support CNSA 2.0 where required.
 NIST IR 8547 recommends commercial sector deprecation.

 - 2033: Treat as an external scenario planning marker, not a present-day break claim.